cashonize/legacy-wallet/README.md

 The Webwallet creates a persistent chipnet wallet (saved in IndexDb) which has a CashToken supporting address, also displayed as QR code.
 The Webwallet has a Wallet View and a Token view.
+The Wallet is for sending and receiving tBCH.
-In the Wallet view you can send BCH, create fungible tokens and create a minting NFT.
+In the Token View, everything token related can be found.
+- A way to create fungible tokens & minting NFTs
-In the Token View you can see your different tokens and can send them to somewhere else.
+- A list of all the tokens contained in the wallet with the option to send them to somewhere else.

 To fund the wallet you can copy the cashaddress from the console (by hitting F12) and navigating to the [chipnet faucet](https://tbch.googol.cash/).